BanForFun/react-select-table/README.md

 > **Default**: `() => {}`

 Called when the user double-clicks or presses the enter key.

+This event will not be raised if no rows are selected, meaning that `values` can never be empty.

 | Parameter  | Type      | Description                                                  |
 | ---------- | --------- | ------------------------------------------------------------ |